jsebastianhzco/agenciaquimera.co/README.md

 # agenciaquimera.co

-# 🛡️ Plugin WordPress – Agencia Quimera
+🛡️ **WordPress Plugin – Agencia Quimera**

+Custom WordPress plugin developed to serve as a digital signature and technical admin panel for agency-built websites.

+---

-## 🎯 ¿Qué hace?
+## 🎯 What does it do?

-- Agrega un panel técnico al admin con:
-  - Nombre del sitio
+This plugin adds a technical panel to the WordPress admin dashboard with the following information:

-  - URL
+- Site name and URL
-  - Fecha de desarrollo (primera página creada)
+- Development date (based on first page created)
-  - Versión de WordPress y PHP
+- WordPress and PHP version
-  - Theme activo y si es child theme
+- Active theme (and child theme detection)
-  - Estado de SSL y modo debug
+- SSL status and debug mode
-  - Detección de Elementor
+- Elementor plugin detection

-- Añade un footer personalizado en todas las páginas del frontend con:
+It also provides the following frontend enhancements:

+- Custom footer added to all frontend pages with:
-  - Derechos reservados
+  - Copyright notice
-  - Firma visual de la agencia (logo + texto)
+  - Visual signature of the agency (logo + text)
-  - Diseño responsive con fuente Jost
+  - Responsive design using the Jost font

-- Protege el plugin para que **no pueda ser desactivado** desde el admin.
-- Añade un ícono único y estilo visual especial al menú lateral de WordPress.
+---

+## 🛡️ Extra Features

+- Protects itself from being disabled from the admin panel.
+- Adds a custom icon and visual style to the WordPress admin sidebar.

+---

+## 💼 Use Case

+This plugin is used by **Agencia Quimera** as part of its custom WordPress development workflow, ensuring all websites carry clear authorship, branding, and system metadata in a consistent and visible way.

+---

+## 📄 License

+This project is intended for internal use only.
+Not published to the WordPress Plugin Directory.